threefoldfoundation/info_sdk/src/develop/code/storage/code_storage.md

 ### Overview
 The aim is to create a simple S3 archive solution by following a few steps:
-- create and pay for capacity pools in which you reserve the capacity that your workloads will run on
+- Create and pay for capacity pools in which you reserve the capacity that your workloads will run on.
-- create (or identify and use) an overlay network workload that spans all of the nodes needed in the solution (through the capacity pools)
+- Create (or identify and use) an overlay network workload that spans all of the nodes needed in the solution (through the capacity pools).
-- identify which nodes are involved in the archive for storage and which nodes are running the storage software
+- Identify which nodes are involved in the archive for storage and which nodes are running the storage software.
-- create workloads on the storage nodes for low-level storage.
-Create and deploy zero-DB's
+- Create workloads on the storage nodes for low-level storage.
+Create and deploy zero-DB's.
-- collect information of how to access and use the low-level storage devices to be passed on to the S3 storage software
+- Collect information of how to access and use the low-level storage devices to be passed on to the S3 storage software.
-- design the architecture, data and parity disk design
+- Design the architecture, data and parity disk design.
-- deploy the S3 software in a container
+- Deploy the S3 software in a container.

 #### Create an overlay network or use the identity of a previously deployed overlay network

 Each overlay network is private and contains private IP addresses.
 Each overlay network is deployed in such a way that is has no connection to the public (IPv4 or IPv6) network directly.
 In order to work with such a network a tunnel needs to be created between the overlay network on the grid and your local network.
-You could find instructions how to create a network [here](code_network.md)
+You could find instructions how to create a network [here](code_network.md).

 #### Design the S3 simple storage solution